 Students will be introduced to many facets of the game on an introductory to intermediate level.
 Students will start each day with a brief warm up and a motivational talk from the coach.
 Students will then work on individual skill development at both an offensive and defensive position.
 While the course will NOT be a full contact course, players will learn skills which can be translated into tackle football.
 The last part of practice will include 7 on 7 games, skill competitions and combine tests.
 The main goal of the course is to have fun and teach skills in a safe and supervised environment.

-Faculty: Garine Zetlian (Session 1) & David Tokofsky (Session 2)
+Faculty: Lori Dver (Session 1) & Rebecca Schneider (Session 2)

 Duration/ Sessions: 3 weeks/ Session 1 and 2

 In this class, students will learn about the Italian language and culture through art, music and games.
-Besides the basic Italian vocabulary (parts of the body, days of the week, food, etc.), they will learn basic grammar (nouns, articles, how to conjugate verbs at the present tense, etc.).
+Besides the basic Italian vocabulary, students will learn basic grammar (nouns, articles, how to conjugate verbs at the present tense, etc.).
 They will perform fun and engaging role-playing games as if they were on a trip to Italy.
-Moreover, they will study a few of the most significant works of Italian classical and modern art such as Michelangelo’s and Modigliani’s paintings and sculptures.
+Moreover, students will study a few of the most significant works of Italian classical and modern art such as Michelangelo’s and Modigliani’s paintings and sculptures.
 Students will also listen to Italian music and songs.
 Depending on the school’s schedule, we will use the ‘video room’ and watch some interesting videos about the life of important Italian scientists and artists (Leonardo da Vinci) and what life in ancient Rome was like.
 Join in on a fun and educational class!

 This film studies class for kids is an immersive analysis into the Star Wars universe.
-With recent releases of new chapters in the ongoing saga (Episode VII, Rogue One) we will take the opportunity to examine more carefully where all of this comes from before hyperdriving to where the Force will lead us next.
-In addition to (re)watching Episodes I-VII and parts of the animated series we may also be reading from the vast literature available.
-Lively discussions, character studies, plot analysis, consideration of the reformatted Expanded Universe as Legends vs. Canon, speculative theories and more will be our daily mode of engagement.
+With recent releases of new chapters in the ongoing saga we will take the opportunity to examine more carefully where all of this comes from before hyperdriving to where the Force will lead us next.
+In addition to (re)watching Episodes I-VIII and parts of the animated series we may also be reading from the vast literature available.
+Lively discussions, character studies, plot analysis, consideration of the reformatted Expanded Universe as Legends vs. Canon, speculative theories, projects and more will be our daily mode of engagement.
 Master Jedi to young Palawan, Sith Lord to Mandalorian bounty hunter: All are welcome.
 We also serve droids here!

 Cool, cozy, and creative, knitting is a great skill, a life-long hobby, and a fun way to keep your hands busy while watching TV, at sporting events, and during long car and plane rides.
 In the process of creating one or more knitting projects to take home, each student will learn basic knitting terminology, casting on, the knit stitch, the purl stitch, simple ribbing, and binding off.
 Students will be able to choose from a variety of projects including headbands, cowls, mini purses, scarves, hats, and others.
 All supplies will be provided.